upyesp/upyesp.org/content/posts/makrdown-vscode-math-formula.md

 ---
-title: "Markdown, Mathematical Formulae and VSCode"
+title: "Markdown, Mathematical Expressions and VSCode"
-description: Math formula can be represented in Markdown.
+description: Math expressions can be represented in Markdown.
 date: 2021-07-27T10:00:00+01:00
 draft: false
 toc: false